Damba-IT/projsite-monorepo/README.md

 The main difference is in the database layer and ORM used:
 - PostgreSQL version uses Drizzle ORM
-- MongoDB version uses Mongoose
+- MongoDB version uses MongoDB

 ## Performance